GreatCowBASIC/Help/output/md/_option_usercodeonly.md

 normally inserted by GCBASIC.
 This directive is ideal for applications where the user requires absolute control over the execution environment.

-The label is mandated.
-The label specified will be included in the ASM generated.
+The label is mandatory.
+The label specified will be included in the generated ASM.

 <span class="strong">**Behaviour:**</span>